 2 Teaspoons Honey (I prefer organic Golden Blossom Honey)

-In a small saucepan over low hear, warm oil, beeswax and honey until just melted.
+In a small saucepan over low heat, warm oil, beeswax and honey until just melted.

 Remove from heat.
 Add in peppermint essential oil.

 Set pan in shallow ice-water bath.

 Using a whisk, rapidly stir for 30 to 60 seconds until the honey is incorporated and mixture starts to turn thick (like the consistency of frosting).